spinnaker/roer/README.md

-# tiller
+# roer

-An unofficial, thin CLI for Spinnaker.
+A thin CLI for Spinnaker.

-My objective in this project is to provide a client that's suitable for CI environments where you may want to publish Pipeline Templates, etc into Spinnaker.
-For a CLI to help configure and operate Spinnaker itself, use [halyard][halyard]; config & operating utilities are not in Tiller's scope.
+This project is aimed to provide a thin, limited client that's suitable for CI environments where you may want to publish Pipeline Templates or update pipeline configurations in Spinnaker.
+For a CLI to help configure and operate use [halyard][halyard]: config & operating utilities are not in Roer's scope.

 You can download the most recent version from the [Releases][releases] tab.